sizej/NFL_RT_Prob/README.md

 ## Random Forest

-Random Forests performed almost as well as the MLP model, but have the bonus of mild interpretability.
+Random Forests performed almost as well as the MLP model and have the bonus of moderate interpretability.

 **1st Generation**